Thresh514/DS-X-bluebikes-demand-forecast/README.md

 * Station capacity and popularity rank
 * Weather features (temperature, precipitation, wind, condition)

+After feature selection, we retained a compact set of features.
+Empirically, pairwise correlations among retained features and with the target were generally weak, which informed our choice to emphasize a linear booster in XGBoost and a linear regression baseline.

 ### Model Evaluation & Checks

 * Compare model performance against the persistence baseline using MAE and RMSE.
 * Ensure **no future data leakage** by using chronological splits.
 * Analyze **feature importance** to explain which factors drive predictions.

+### Empirical Findings & Data Quality

+- We observed substantial noise in the station availability time series and a high prevalence of outliers.
+- The live data collection pipeline (GBFS station_status snapshots) exhibited occasional missing, duplicated, or misaligned records, which introduced label noise and reduced signal quality.
+- As a result, the retained features displayed low or near‑zero correlation with targets in many stations/time windows, and models offered limited lift over the persistence baseline.

 ## 5) Visualization Plan
 - **Interactive heat map:** display prediction of bike availability of all bluebike stops on a map through different color/size based on each location's predicted availability